nurpax/blog/posts/sqlite-simple-benchmarking.md

 ## Establishing performance targets

-My benchmarking goal was to figure out how much overhead does the sqlite-simple library add on top of raw SQLite performance.
+My benchmarking goal was to figure out how much overhead the sqlite-simple library adds on top of raw SQLite performance.
 Ideally, a query should spend all its time in native SQLite and zero time in Haskell bindings.

 To better focus optimization work, I first set out to establish some reasonable performance targets to compare against.
 Establishing targets was straightforward.
-As sqlite-simple runs on top of [direct-sqlite], the sqlite-simple can only be as fast as direct-sqlite.
+As sqlite-simple runs on top of direct-sqlite, the sqlite-simple can only be as fast as direct-sqlite.
 As direct-sqlite runs on top of the native SQLite library, the fastest sqlite-simple and direct-sqlite can possibly go is as fast as SQLite.